KoldBrewEd/GraphQLPolyglotHelloWorld/README.md

 A GraphQL AppSync API linked to 4 Lambda functions based on different runtimes will be deployed in your AWS account.

-In order to test, execute the following Query from the AppSync console:
+In order to test, execute the following query from the AppSync console:

 ```GraphQL
 query {